smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

   https://www.youtube.com/watch?v=ay4rXZhAefs
 </p>

-> 👍 Prerequisites
+# Before you begin

->
+This tutorial assumes that you know how to create and deploy basic smart contracts.
+If you are new to smart contract development, learn how to [Write Your First Smart Contract](../first-contract/) before you start this exercise.

-> This tutorial requires basic knowledge about Ethereum, smart contracts, and the Chainlink Request & Receive cycle.
-If you're unfamiliar with those concepts, follow the [The Basics](../beginners-tutorial/) or [Random Numbers](../intermediates-tutorial/) tutorials.
+# Overview

-*By the end of the tutorial, you should know the following:*
+By the end of the tutorial, you will learn the following information:

 - How to request data from a public API in a smart contract
 - Understand what Core Adapters and External Adapters are and how Oracle Jobs use them
 - Be able to find the Oracle Jobs and Adapters for your contract